 Is our attachment to nature undermining belief in ourselves?
 Should we have more faith in the human and less trust in nature?
-Or are we right to be sceptical of human intervention and should we see the renewed reverence for nature as a positive return to an ancient and essential belief?
-Or are we missing the point altogether, and should we accept that we are part of the natural world, and give up on the false distinction between real and artificial, natural and unnatural?
+Or, are we right to be sceptical of human intervention and should we see the renewed reverence for nature as a positive return to an ancient and essential belief?
+Then again, should we accept that we are part of the natural world, and give up on the false distinction between real and artificial, natural and unnatural?

 World-famous intellectual Yuval Noah Harari (via video link) and one-of-a-kind philosopher Slavoj Zizek debate whether nature is friend or foe.